Table of Contents

 But how do you calculate shipping costs?

 Although 62% of online buyers anticipate receiving their purchases for free in less than three business days, consider whether or not this expectation is damaging your bottom line.

 You should provide your online customers with as many shipping options as feasible.
 Nonetheless, it would be to your advantage to keep shipping costs low.
 Therefore, your online store’s success must understand and control your shipping costs.

-How to calculate shipping costs? and much more are covered in this article to help you determine the optimal shipping costs for your company.
+How to calculate shipping costs?
+And much more is covered in this article to help you determine the optimal shipping costs for your company.
 Now is the time to jump in.

 What is the Shipping Cost?

-- Boxes, tape, labels, and other packing costs
+- Boxes, tape, print labels, and other packing costs

 - The cost associated with hiring workers to do warehouse functions such as picking, packaging, and shipping.